wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    REMEMBER: <tt>kind:</tt> full value must be <strong>Title case</strong> (first character upper case), <strong>singular</strong> (not plural).

    REMEMBEER: IRL Admins do not code to work with individual pods, because the whole point of K8s is to automate that chore.

    Admins define abstractions for <a href="#Deployments">deployment</a> of images (Docker containers) which define templates (blueprints) for creating pods.

+   <a name="CRD"></a>
+   CRD (Custom Resource Definition) defines a custom/another/new resource kind.
+   It uses <tt>apiVersion: apiextensions.k8s.io</tt>.
+   (like built-in code for StatefulSets).
+   Improbable.io makes use of crd for its etcdclusters (apiVersion: etcd.improbable.io).
+   For examaple: <tt>kubectl tree etcdcluster example</tt>

    ### metadata: